 Thesis structure

 This thesis is presented as a hybrid thesis, where chapters 4, 5, and 6 are presented in a paper format.
 Chapter 4 was originally formulated as an article for a Frontiers in Forestry special issue and follows the formatting guidelines of Frontiers journals.
 Chapters 5 and 6 similarly follow the formatting of chapter 4 but so far have not been submitted for journal editing.
-Each chapter is presented to fulfil the overarching aims of this thesis, which is to elucidate whether the liana Parsonsia straminea responds to elevated CO2 and whether the response(s) contrast those of Eucalyptus tereticornis.
+Each chapter is presented to fulfil the overarching aims of this thesis, which is to elucidate whether the liana Parsonsia straminea responds to elevated atmospheric CO2 and whether the response(s) contrast those of Eucalyptus tereticornis.

 Chapter 4.
-Elevated atmospheric carbon dioxide does not affect liana infestation in a mature eucalypt woodland.
+Elevated atmospheric carbon dioxide does not affect liana infestation in a mature eucalypt woodland using a novel structural measurement from low resolution terrestrial laser scanning.

 4.1 Abstract

 Lianas are increasing in many of the world’s forests.
 Currently the drivers of liana proliferation are still unclear, but elevated atmospheric carbon dioxide (CO2) has been proposed as a potential driver for this increase.
 I present findings from the Eucalyptus Free Air Carbon Experiment (EucFACE) in Australia where lianas are present.
-Using temporally explicit Terrestrial Laser Scanning (TLS) as a rapid measurement tool, I investigated whether liana infestation has increased in response to elevated CO2 over a 10-year period (2012-2022).
+Using temporally explicit Terrestrial Laser Scanning (TLS) as a rapid measurement tool, I investigated whether liana infestation has increased in response to elevated atmospheric CO2 over a 10-year period (2012-2022).
 I studied whether the proportion of trees supporting lianas and the vertical change in height of liana presence on the tree stem has increased over time in response to CO2 treatment.
 My results show that the proportion of trees hosting lianas had increased to a similar extent in both the control and elevated CO2 treatments.
 Furthermore, I found that the changes in the height on the tree stem that lianas attain was similarly in both treatments.
 The increase in lianas may therefore be driven by site wide disturbance and periods of water limitation rather than elevated levels of atmospheric CO2.
-Liana proliferation and LAH increase was constrained during the period of drought between 2018 and 2020, in both treatments, suggesting that the response of lianas to long term drought is not mediated by elevated CO2.
+Liana proliferation and LAH increase was constrained during the period of drought between 2018 and 2020, in both treatments, suggesting that the response of lianas to long term drought is not mediated by elevated atmospheric CO2.

 4.2 Introduction

 Elevated atmospheric CO2 (eCO2) has been shown to promote growth in plants (Gamage et al., 2018; Norby et al., 1999), increase photosynthetic rates (Körner et al., 2007), and increase water use efficiency (Keenan et al., 2013).
-This has prompted the “CO2 fertilization” hypothesis (Ciais et al., 2009), which argues that elevated CO2 increases photosynthesis and thus the growth of plants, and may help explain how forests can help mitigate the effects of climate change (Walker et al., 2019).
-Considerable effort has thus focused on understanding how forest ecosystems are responding to elevated CO2 (Norby et al., 1999, 2016).
+This has prompted the “CO2 fertilization” hypothesis (Ciais et al., 2009), which argues that elevated concentrations of atmospheric CO2 increases photosynthesis and thus the growth of plants, and may help explain how forests can help mitigate the effects of climate change (Walker et al., 2019).
+Considerable effort has thus focused on understanding how forest ecosystems are responding to elevated CO2 conditions (Norby et al., 1999, 2016).
 One important component of forests are lianas (woody vines), which are an abundant lifeform in many forests worldwide (Perring et al., 2020; Putz, 1983; Schnitzer and Bongers, 2002).
 Lianas have been increasing in biomass and abundance relative to trees across some Neotropical and temperate forests (Perring et al., 2020; Phillips et al., 2002; Schnitzer and Bongers, 2011), although currently there is limited evidence of liana proliferation in the Paleotropics (Bongers et al., 2020; Wright et al., 2015; Caballé and Martin, 2001; Thomas et al., 2015).
 Amongst other putative mechanisms, the increases in atmospheric CO2 have been offered as a potential explanation for the observed liana increase (Schnitzer and Bongers, 2011).